hdinkel/linuxcommandline/sphinx_intermediate/solutions.rst

 GREP
 ^^^^

-1. Which of the DNA files ENST* contains "TATATCTAA" as part of the sequence?
+1. Which of the DNA files ENST0* contains "TATATCTAA" as part of the sequence?

    ::

-    $ grep "TATATCTAA" ENST*
+    $ grep "TATATCTAA" ENST0*

     ENST00000380152.fasta:ACGGAAGAATGTGAGAAAAATAAGCAGGACACAATTACAACTAAAAAATATATCTAA
     ENST00000544455.fasta:ACGGAAGAATGTGAGAAAAATAAGCAGGACACAATTACAACTAAAAAATATATCTAA

-2. List only the names of the DNA files ENST* that contain "CAACAAA" as part of the sequence.
+2. List only the names of the DNA files ENST0* that contain "CAACAAA" as part of the sequence.

    ::